pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 ## Part 3 - Downloading Lab Materials

-In this section we will use the terminal in JupyterLab to download the lab materials.
-It's fine if you don't understand exactly what's going on here; you will learn about the terminal and git in lab soon!

 1. In Canvas, click **2204 CMPINF 0010 SEC1010**
 2. Now, click **Modules**
 3. Click **Skills Lab Week 2**